-- - Food environment, including access to fruits and vegetables

-- Dietary behaviors, including eating out and screen time Diet experience, including food allergies and past dieting history Medications and supplements - Physical activity. - Anthropometric measurements, including but not limited to:

-Height, weight, body mass index (BMI)
+- Food- and nutrition-related history, including but not limited to: - Beliefs and attitudes, including food preferences and motivation Food environment including access to fruits and vagastables. - Food environment, including access to fruits and vegetables - Dietary behaviors, including eating out and screen time - Diet experience, including food allergies and past dieting history - Medications and supplements - Physical activity. - Anthropometric measurements, including but not limited to: - Height, weight, body mass index (BMI)

-Waist circumference
+- Waist circumference

 - Weight history

-Body composition (if available).
+- Body composition (if available).

-Biochemical data, medical tests and procedures, including but not limited to:
+- Biochemical data, medical tests and procedures, including but not limited to:

-Glucose and endocrine profile
+- Glucose and endocrine profile

 - Lipid profile.

-- Nutrition-focused physical findings, including but not limited to:
+- · Nutrition-focused physical findings, including but not limited to:

-Ability to communicate
+- Ability to communicate

-- - Affect
+- Affect

 - Amputations

-Appetite
+- Appetite

-Blood pressure
+- Blood pressure

-Body language
+- Body language

-Heart rate.
+- Heart rate.

-- Client history, including but not limited to:
+- · Client history, including but not limited to:

-Client history, including but not limited to:

-Appropriateness of weight management in certain populations (such as eating disorders, pregnancy, receiving chemotherapy) Client and family medical and health history Social history, including living or housing situation and socio-economic status.
+- Appropriateness of weight management in certain populations (such as eating disorders, pregnancy, receiving chemotherapy)

+- Client and family medical and health history

+- Social history, including living or housing situation and socio-economic status.

 Moderately strong evidence indicates that the food environment is associated with dietary intake, especially less consumption of vegetables and fruits and higher body weight.
-Strong and consistent evidence indicates that adults who cost fact food often are at increased rick of weight gain, overweight and obesity and that screen time, especially television. eat fast food often are at increased risk of weight gain, overweight and obesity and that screen time, especially television screen time, is directly associated with increased overweight and obesity.
+Strong and consistent evidence indicates that adults who eat fast food often are at increased risk of weight gain, overweight and obesity and that screen time, especially television screen time, is directly associated with increased overweight and obesity.

-AWM: Assess Motivation for Weight Management The registered dietitian nutritionist (RDN) should assess motivation, readiness and self-efficacy for weight management, based on behavior change theories and models (such as cognitive-behavioral therapy, transtheoretical model and social cognitive theory/social learning theory).
+AWM: Assess Motivation for Weight Management

+The registered dietitian nutritionist ( RDN) should assess motivation, readiness and self-efficacy for weight management, based on behavior change theories and models (such as cognitivebehavioral therapy, transtheoretical model and social cognitive theory/social learning theory).
 While research supports cognitive-behavioral therapy as an effective method of overweight and obesity treatment, there is limited research in the areas of the transtheoretical model and social cognitive theory and social learning theory.